Your Child's Checkup: 7 Years

 - Praise accomplishments and provide support in areas where your child struggles.

-- Explain to your child that his or her body will change and that this is normal.
-Teach the proper names for body parts and explain their functions.
+- Explain to your child that their body will change and that this is normal.
+Teach the proper names for body parts and explain what they do.
 Let your child know that it's never OK for an adult to ask a child to keep a secret from you.
-No one should look at or touch your child's private parts, or ask him or her to look at or touch theirs.
+No one should look at or touch your child's private parts, or ask them to look at or touch theirs.

 - Set fair and consistent consequences for breaking the rules.
 Don't hit or spank your child.